About The Collection

-UTSA’s Mexican Cookbook Collection includes over 2,000 titles in English and Spanish documenting the variety and history of Mexican cuisine from 1789 to the present, with most books dating from 1940-2000.
-In addition to broad general coverage, the collection includes concentrations in the areas of regional cooking, healthy and vegetarian recipes, corporate advertising cookbooks, and manuscript recipe books.
+UTSA Special Collections is home to the largest collection of Mexican cookbooks in the nation.
+The Mexican Cookbook Collection includes titles in English and Spanish documenting the variety and history of Mexican cuisine from 1789 to the present, with most books dating from 1940-2000.
+In addition to broad general coverage, the collection includes concentrations in the areas of:

 The core of the collection consists of more than 500 books donated by San Antonio resident Laurie Gruenbeck in 2001.
 Gruenbeck acquired the cookbooks during her travels in Texas and Mexico over 30 years.
+Recent additions include UTSA's 2019 acquisition of 11 rare 19th-century Mexican cookbooks from British-Mexican ethno-gastronomer Diana Kennedy as well as the cookbook author's manuscript research collection.
 The collection continues to grow through purchases and gifts.

 To view a complete list of the collection in the Library Catalog, conduct a search for "Mexican Cookbook Collection".